Vitiligo: Differential diagnosis

+Other associations

+According to 2025 analysis, those with either vitiligo or melasma (in which pigment is increased) have an increased chance of developing the other condition.

+A series of studies ending in early 2026 found that those with vitiligo had a statistically significant decreased incidence of squamous-cell carcinoma, a cancer that develops from the skin.

 Treatment

-There is no cure for vitiligo, but several treatment options are available.
-The best evidence is for applied steroids and ultraviolet light in combination with creams.
-Due to the higher risks of skin cancer, the United Kingdom's National Health Service suggests phototherapy be used only if primary treatments are ineffective.
-Lesions located on the hands, feet, and joints are the most difficult to repigment; those on the face are easiest to return to the natural skin color as the skin is thinner.
+There is no cure for vitiligo but several treatment options are available, including topical medication and ultraviolet light, or a combination of the two, although phototherapy may pose a risk of skin cancer.
+According to one study, lesions on the hands, feet, and joints are the most difficult to repigment; those on the face are easiest to return to the natural skin color as the skin is thinner.

-Immune mediators
+Topical applications

-Topical preparations of immunosuppressing medications, including glucocorticoids (such as 0.05% clobetasol or 0.10% betamethasone) and calcineurin inhibitors (such as tacrolimus or pimecrolimus) are considered to be first-line vitiligo treatments.
+Topical preparations of immunosuppressing medications, including glucocorticoids (such as 0.05% clobetasol or 0.10% betamethasone) and calcineurin inhibitors (such as tacrolimus or pimecrolimus) are considered to be first-line treatments for vitiligo.

-In July 2022, ruxolitinib cream (sold under the brand name Opzelura) was approved for medical use in the United States for the treatment of vitiligo.
+In July 2022, ruxolitinib cream (a Janus-kinas inhibitor sold under the brand name Opzelura) was approved for medical use in the United States for the treatment of vitiligo.

+According to one study, there is moderate evidence that topical steroids have a positive effect.